samiulrifat/football_mania_3d/README.md

 How to Play:

-Choose a Mode: Select your preferred game mode (Classic or Timer Reduction).
+Choose a Mode: Select your preferred game mode (Goalkeeper Power, Goalpost Reduction, Timer Reduction).
 Aim Your Shot: Move the target marker using W/A/S/D.
 Take the Freekick: Click Mouse Left Button to shoot.